ppy/osu-wiki/wiki/People/Beatmap_Nominators/Beatmap_Veto/en.md

 To request a new mediation, the mapper must contact a member of the NAT corresponding to the game mode of the vetoed beatmap.
 Said request should include a link to the initial mediation conclusion post and the names of the 2 BNs who are willing to nominate the beatmap.
 The NAT will then contact the 2 BNs, and if there are no issues, the NAT will re-initiate the mediation with special conditions:

-- The jury will consist of every member of the BN/NAT corresponding to the game mode of the vetoed beatmap.
+- The jury will consist of every member of the BN/NAT corresponding to the game mode of the vetoed beatmap.<!--TODO: Confirm if this is still the case. -->
 - The mediation will last for 2 weeks.

 **If the veto is dismissed**, the 2 BNs mentioned above may nominate the beatmap.
 If said BNs are no longer willing to nominate, their position as Beatmap Nominators may be questioned as a result.